Art Paul Schlosser: State Street

 Upon discovering that it is legal to busk on State Street, Schlosser tried it out on a warm day late in February 1986 and received a couple of dollars for his effort.
 Since then Schlosser has been a street musician and busker as well as an outsider artist on State Street in Madison, Wisconsin.

 He usually performs his original songs or parodies on an acoustic guitar and kazoo.
 He also sometimes plays electronic keyboard or ukulele.

 He is best known for his comedy music, especially "Have A Peanut Butter Sandwich", which made the Funny Five of the Dr Demento radio show four times in 2001, and "Vote for Me/It's a Joke" which was on the Funny Five of the Dr Demento radio in 2003.
 While he sings mostly humorous songs, Schlosser has also written on the topics of politics and religion.

-In 2007, Schlosser received a Madison Area Music Award (MAMA) for best compilation for his CD Art Paul Schlosser.
+In 2007, Schlosser received a Madison Area Music Award (MAMA) for best compilation for his CD Art Paul Schlosser {The Tribute}.
 In 2009, he won two more Madison Area Music Awards for Unique Song ("Have A Peanut Butter Sandwich," the remix version, which was remixed by Animalien) and for Unique Album (Leftovers).